-Beersheba lay at the southern tip of ancient Israel, the last piece of fertile land before the forbidding Negev Desert.
-Here, desert travellers watered their animals before the blistering heat of the desert.
+Beersheba is at the southern tip of Israel.
+It is the last piece of fertile land before the forbidding Negev Desert.
+Here, travellers in ancient times would water their animals before they entered the blistering heat of the desert.

 Without water, you died.
-Indeed, Beersheba is first mentioned in a story about water rights – a continual source of anxiety.
-Abraham, head of one of the Hebrew tribes that wandered over the land looking for pasture, was traveling through land controlled by the local king Abimelech of Gerar (Genesis 21:25-31).
+Indeed, Beersheba is first mentioned in a story about water rights.
+Abraham, leader of a wandering Hebrew tribe, was looking for water as he travelled through land controlled by the local king Abimelech of Gerar (Genesis 21:25-31).

 This sealed the agreement between the two men, giving Abraham a permanent supply of water in land he did not actually own.
 Abraham could water his flocks whenever he wished.
 It was ‘his’ well – the Hebrew word be’er means ‘well’, and sheva means ‘promise’.
 Before he left the area, Abraham planted a tamarisk tree.